-A part-place return on Scott Piercy at 45/1 can’t be sniffed at Mayakoba, but it was a case of what could have been with Aaron Wise well in the places going into the back nine – he suffered, as did many other well-backed players, going down the stretch.
-So after 47 events, we finally reach the last PGA Tour tournament of 2018 – the now traditional year-ender RSM Classic at Sea Island Resort.
-Thanks to all readers, listeners of the podcast and watchers of our YouTube content across 2018 – it’s great to have had you on board this year!
+So after 48 events, we finally reach the last PGA Tour tournament of 2019 – the now traditional year-ender RSM Classic at Sea Island Resort.
+Thanks to all readers, listeners of the podcast and watchers of our YouTube content across 2019 – it’s great to have had you on board this year!

-Formerly The McGladrey Classic, the RSM Classic is popular with lots of the golfing community who reside (or have a practice base) here on Sea Island or on the adjoining St Simon’s Island – after all, it’s always handy to have a full PGA Tour tournament worth a record $6,400,000 on your doorstep.
-So names like Jonathan Byrd, Harris English, Joey Garber, Brian Harman, Zach Johnson, Patton Kizzire, Keith Mitchell, Trey Mullinax, J.T.
+Formerly The McGladrey Classic, the RSM Classic is popular with lots of the golfing community who reside (or have a practice base) here on Sea Island or on the adjoining St Simon’s Island – after all, it’s always handy to have a full PGA Tour tournament worth a record $6,600,000 on your doorstep.
+So names like Jonathan Byrd, Harris English, Brian Harman, Zach Johnson, Patton Kizzire, Matt Kuchar, Keith Mitchell, J.T.
 Poston, Hudson Swafford and tournament host Davis Love III will be spending a well-deserved tournament week in their own beds.
 Last year’s winner Charles Howell III was also a former Sea Island house owner.

 It’s worth noting, however, that the local knowledge doesn’t stop there as Chris Kirk, Kevin Kisner, Seamus Power, Josh Teater, Michael Thompson and Nick Watney all regularly use the Sea Island Golf Performance Center.
 Knowledge of Sea Island resort also stretches to a large number of players who studied and played college golf in Southeastern Conference (SEC) universities.